Barham, John Kenneth Interview

 The camp?
 I’ve forget now where … oh, there’s so many camps, I can’t remember them all.

-[Another short break; subject is still camping]
+[Another short break; subject is a trip round the East Coast]

 And did you go and see the wharf that goes out into the sea?